 3. The candidate's written waiver of their right to a personal appearance before the department before the vote is taken should be included.
-If the candidate chose to appear, the cover letter should include a summary of the appearance.
+If the candidate chose to appear, the department meeting minutes should include a summary of the appearance.
 (Not required for external candidates)

 4. Department review of scholarship, teaching effectiveness, and service.

-Candidates should be evaluated primarily if not exclusively on the basis of published and/or completed work that has elicited scholarly reaction and appraisal outside of Brown.
+Tenure track: Candidates should be evaluated primarily on the basis of published and/or completed work that has elicited scholarly reaction and appraisal outside of Brown.
 Where appropriate and possible the department review of scholarship must include a summary of the impact of a candidate's work on the disciplinary area.
 The candidate's published record should show evidence of having developed projects beyond the dissertation or its equivalent (for promotion from assistant to associate professor) or professional and scholarly growth beyond the level at which tenure was originally granted (for promotion to full professor).

 While evaluation of teaching effectiveness is an important element of all recommendations, the following guidance is of particular relevance for internal cases.
-Multiple modes of assessment should be used in the evaluation of teaching, including thorough discussion of students' qualitative evaluations (use of student quotations is encouraged), comparative data, and peer evaluation if this information is systematically collected by a department.
+Multiple modes of assessment should be used in the evaluation of teaching, including thorough discussion of students' qualitative evaluations (use of student quotations is encouraged), comparative data, review of teaching materials, and peer observation of teaching if this information is systematically collected by a department.
 If the candidate supervised independent study and/or engaged in mentoring, an assessment of these activities should also be included.